-Prerequisites: (PSYC 1100 and PSYC 1200 and 18 credits of 1100 or higher) or (60 credits of 1100-level or higher) Transferable (refer to transfer guide)
+Prerequisites: PSYC 2300 and PSYC 2400 Transferable (refer to transfer guide)

 Psychology of Consciousness

 Students will engage in an in-depth examination of the psychology of consciousness, one of the most fascinating and least understood frontiers of science.
 They will critically examine the phenomena associated with consciousness from a strictly scientific perspective.
 Students will critically explore, debate and discuss the historical overview of thinking on consciousness including the mind-body problem, theories of consciousness, altered states of consciousness, how consciousness interacts with the laws of physics, the current cognitive neuroscience approaches to understanding the processes involved in consciousness, and consciousness and quackery.